Abdul-Letif/Portfolio/Ghana Adventure Tour Analysis/README.md

-# Ghana Adventures Tour Analytics
+# Ghana Adventure Tour Analysis

 This project analyzes tour booking data for **Ghana Adventures**, a travel and tour company based in Tamale.
 The goal was to uncover insights into seasonal demand, customer behavior, and underperforming tour packages to guide business strategy.